github/gh-ost/doc/command-line-flags.md

 `gh-ost` also supports the `--exact-rowcount` flag.
 When this flag is given, two things happen:
 - An initial, authoritative `select count(*) from your_table`.
   This query may take a long time to complete, but is performed before we begin the massive operations.
+  When `--concurrent-rowcount` is also specified, this runs in paralell to row copy.
 - A continuous update to the estimate as we make progress applying events.
   We heuristically update the number of rows based on the queries we process from the binlogs.